-Sector lengths of 128, 256, 512 or 1024 are obtainable in either FM or MFM formats.
-For FM, DDEN is placed to logical 1.
-For MFM formats, DDEN is placed to a logical 0.
-Sector lengths are determined at format time by the fourth byte in the ID field.
-On the WD1770-02 or WD1772-00, the Precomp Enable bit in Write Commands allows automatic Write precompensation to take place.
+On the WD1772, the Precomp Enable bit in Write Commands allows automatic Write precompensation to take place.
 The outgoing Write Data stream is delayed or advanced from nominal by 125 nsec according to the following table:

-PATTERN MFM FM
+PATTERN

 X 1 1 0 Early N/A

 X 0 1 1 Late N/A

 0 0 0 1 Early N/A

-4 0 0 0 Late N/A
+1 0 0 0 Late N/A

+previou ıs bit sent current bit next bit to

+sending be sent

-Precompensation is typically enabled on the innermost tracks where bit shifts usually occur and bit density is at its maximum.
+Precompensation is typically enabled on the inner most tracks where bit shifts usually occur and bit density is at its maximum.
 READY is true for read/write operations (all Type II and III Command executions).